ringcentral/ringcentral-extensible/README.md

 ### Todo

+- rename axios to rest (create synonyms of types)
 - TS projects are required to install `ws` and `@types/ws` even with they don't use WSG.
 - create project `unified-form-data`
     - create `multipart-form-data-builder` to replace `form-data`.